Local student weighs in on arming teachers

 JACKSON, Miss.
 (WJTV) – A Mississippi student is weighing in on the debate about arming teachers in an attempt to stop school shootings.

-Laura Renfroe just graduated from Pelahatchie High School and says despite the school’s efforts, safety has always been a concern for students.
+Laura Renfroe just graduated from Pelahatchie High School and said despite the school’s efforts, safety has always been a concern for students.

 U.S. Representative Michael Guest believes that arming school staff will help stop school shootings, especially since an administrator was the one who shot the Pearl High school shooter back in 1997.

-“Allow teachers to be armed in the classroom, not require teachers to be armed,” said Representative Guest.
-“If we had people who are on site teachers, administrators who were trained tactically to deal with that situation, we would have a quicker response,” he continued.
+“Allow teachers to be armed in the classroom, not require teachers to be armed,” said Guest.
+“If we had people who are on site teachers, administrators who were trained tactically to deal with that situation, we would have a quicker response.”

-But Renfroe says she, and other students, would not feel safe having guns inside their classrooms.
+But Renfroe said she, and other students, would not feel safe having guns inside their classrooms.

 “It’s just overall a really big risk.
 I mean, you don’t want a gun available to a student or even another worker who has violent intent.
 I think overall, preventing school shootings is going to depend on gun laws,” said Renfroe.